RetroPie/RetroPie-Docs/docs/Runcommand.md

 - **Launch image delay in seconds:** Set how many seconds the [launching image](#adding-custom-launching-images) will be displayed before start the game.
 - **CPU Configuration:** Allows setting the CPU governor (default is ondemand on RetroPie on the Raspberry Pi).
 You can use this to set the CPU governor - ie to "performance", which will be set on launching a game, and reset after.
 More information regarding CPU governors can be found in the Linux Kernel documentation - https://www.kernel.org/doc/Documentation/cpu-freq/governors.txt

+### Launch with verbose logging

+When launching Libretro cores (those prefixed by **lr-**) the Runcommand launch menu presents the option to **Launch with verbose logging**.
+This outputs more information to the log file found in `/dev/shm/runcommand.log` which is useful, and often necessary, when diagnosing problems.
+Once the game is exited, the log file can be downloaded via [SFTP](SFTP Transferring-Roms#sftp) or viewed directly via the command line.

 ## Adding custom launching images